 Finance newspapers and magazines — such as The Wall Street Journal, The Economist, and the Financial Times to name a few — are troves of business and market information.
 They also have websites setup for faster news reporting, as well as social media platforms like Twitter for bite-sized updates.

-If you’re serious about investing for your future, subscribing to a trusted publication or site will pay off.
+If you’re serious about investing for your future, subscribing to a trusted publication or investment trading site will pay off.
 These resources consolidate information from different markets, industries, governments, and experts so you don’t have to do too much digging on your own.
 You can read news articles, in-depth analyses, or op-ed pieces on finance and investment to get a better sense of where markets are headed.

 If you want more technical information, you also need to follow relevant industry news.
 For instance, stock market investors need to look at stock indices (NASDAQ Composite, Dow Jones Industrial Average, and S&P 500 Index).
 Another example is checking oil price charts that display the price movements of oil if you’re interested in trading oil futures.
 It is one of the most important commodities in the world, and it is currently affected by declining global demand due to the ongoing pandemic.